We bet your life will never be the same after you read this article.

 - The skill level and experience of developers increase.

 If you once had a frustrating experience with hybrid performance, maybe it was about old devices, outdated OS, inexperienced developers, or bad optimization of used technologies.

 Again, +1 to Native!
 Native vs Hybrid Score: 2:0

 Round 3: Development Time

 “No time to explain!”
-This meme phrase from movies mirrors the modern life so well.
+This meme phrase from movies mirrors modern life so well.

-The life becomes really fast, and businesses try to apply the practice of lean development for the quickest launch of their applications.
-In this regard, only those who are ready to wait more than six months and obtain a long-term, responsive product, can choose the native approach.
+Life becomes really fast, and businesses try to apply the practice of lean development for the quickest launch of their applications.
+In this regard, only those who are ready to wait for more than six months and obtain a long-term, responsive product, can choose the native approach.

 At least here, hybrid apps can beat their competitor.
 Having a single code base, these apps are quicker in development.
 You can start with MVP to deliver the app to the market already in several months.

 ”A 50%-good solution solves more problems and survives longer than a 99% solution that nobody has because it’s in your lab where you’re endlessly polishing the damn thing.” – Joel Spolsky is the CEO and co-founder of Stack Overflow.

 It takes less time to adapt features to different platforms in the hybrid approach than creating the design for all possible devices dimensions (iPhones, tablets, a variety of Android smartphones, etc.) in native app development.